 General Education Learning Outcomes

-Thomas Edison State College graduates will be able to:
+Thomas Edison State College graduates will have the following competencies:

 Intellectual and Practical Skills

-Written: communicate their ideas effectively in writing using text, data and images as appropriate and in different genres and styles.
+Communicate their ideas effectively in writing using text, data, and images as appropriate and in different genres and styles.

 Identify, locate, evaluate, and effectively and responsibly use and share information for the problem at hand.

-Demonstrate competency, and comfort in working with numerical data, create complex and refined arguments supported by quantitative evidence, and clearly communicate those arguments in a variety of formats (using words, table, graphs, mathematical equations, etc.), as appropriate.
+Demonstrate competency and comfort in working with numerical data, create complex and refined arguments supported by quantitative evidence and clearly communicate those arguments in a variety of formats (suing words, tables, graphs, mathematical equations, etc.), as appropriate.

-Recognize that they are members of a world community and demonstrate intercultural knowledge, skills and attitudes that support effective and appropriate interaction in a variety of cultural contexts.
+Recognize that they are members of diverse communities, both local and global, and demonstrate intercultural knowledge, skills and attitudes that support effective and appropriate interaction in a variety of cultural contexts and social categories, such as, but not limited to race, ethnicity, gender, religion and age.

 Assess their own ethical values and the social context of a given situation, recognize ethical issues in a variety of settings, apply ethical principles to ethical dilemmas and consider the ramification of alternative actions.